MarcOBL012/GenAI-Business-Model-Consulting/README.md

 An AI-based business assistant and consultant that runs **100% locally and portably**.
 This project uses a RAG (Retrieval-Augmented Generation) system to analyze PDF documents and help users model their businesses, including the automatic generation of diagrams (mindmaps and Canvas) using Mermaid code.

-This project was developed by **Marco Obispo - UNI - Sistemas Analiticos**.

 ## 🌟 Main Features